MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 # Setting up your development environment for macOS

-This section provides a step-by-step guide for setting up your development environment for macOS.
+This section provides a step-by-step guide for setting up your development environment on macOS.

-MonoGame can work with most .NET compatible tools, but we recommend Visual Studio 2022 for Mac (prior versions are not supported).
+MonoGame can work with most .NET compatible tools, but we recommend [Visual Studio 2022 for Mac](https://visualstudio.microsoft.com/vs/mac/) (prior versions are not supported).

-Alternatively, you can use JetBrains Rider or Visual Studio Code.
+Alternatively, you can use [JetBrains Rider](https://www.jetbrains.com/rider/) or [Visual Studio Code](https://code.visualstudio.com/).

 ## Install Visual Studio for Mac